Switzerland is signed up to the following international conventions relating to anti-bribery and anti-corruption:

 If the person concerned is not Swiss and if the offence was not committed against a Swiss person, Article 7 para 1 of the SCC is applicable only if the request for extradition was refused for a reason unrelated to the nature of the offence (Article 7 para 2(a) of the SCC).

-As explained under the heading of Bribery in 1.2 Classification and Constituent Elements, under Swiss criminal law, according to Article 102 para 2 of the SCC, a company is penalised for an offence committed in the company by an individual irrespective of the criminal liability of any natural persons, provided the company has failed to take all the reasonable organisational measures that are required to prevent such an offence.
+As explained in 2.1 Bribery, under Swiss criminal law, according to Article 102 para 2 of the SCC, a company is penalised for an offence committed in the company by an individual, irrespective of the criminal liability of any natural persons, provided the company has failed to take all the reasonable organisational measures that are required to prevent such an offence.